N1cky94/wishingwell/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: New Documentation suggestion
-about: Create a Doccumentation issue where new documentation is added, explained or status updated
+about: Create a Documentation issue where new documentation is added, explained or status updated
-title: [DOCUMENTATION NAME]
+title: "Document: [DOCUMENTATION NAME]"
 labels: 'documentation'
 assignees: ''
+project: 'Wishing Well'
 ---

-# Documentation: <Descriptive Documentation name>
+# Documentation: [Descriptive Documentation name]

 ## Documentation info